peertube-viewer/peertube-viewer-rs/docs/src/build.md

 For a debug build (faster to compile), run `cargo build`.

-For a release build, run `cargo build --frozen --locked`.
+For a release build, run `cargo build --locked`.

 Once compiled, the executable is located at `target/release/peertube-viewer-rs`.
 Completion for a variety of shells is also available in `completions/`.